COVID Policy

 Detailed NBCDS COVID-19 Safety Policy

 The NBCDS Board adopted this policy on 6/2/22.
-The most recent review/revision occurred on 6/2/23, and the next review will be on 8/26/23.
+The most recent review occurred on 5/8/24, and the next review will be in August 2024.

 To mitigate the risk of transmitting COVID-19 and other illnesses at our events, NBCDS will implement the following protocols: